OnlyOneJMJQ/bb-ci-test-repo-nft/README.md

 # NFT Marketplace

-This system of contracts for an NFT marketplace is meant to test BuildBear's CI/CD system with Foundry.
+This system of contracts for an NFT marketplace tests BuildBear's CI/CD system with Foundry.